larsiusprime/HxLightMask/README.md

 ![](fast_lightmask.gif)

 # Running the demos
-The demo requires OpenFL 8 to run (older versions will probably work too).
-The FastLightMask engine itself is a single Haxe file, has no external dependencies, and is framework agnostic.
+The demos require OpenFL 8 to run (older versions will probably work too).

 Install libraries:
 ```